PerBlue/ansible-role-sonar/README.md

 JDBC settings for a connection to a MySQL database.
 Defaults presume the database resides on localhost and is only accessible on the SonarQube server itself.

+The sonar process user and group can be set with the following variables.

+    sonar_process_user: sonar
+    sonar_process_group: sonar

 ## Dependencies

   - geerlingguy.java